Alfredbobo/FakeNewsProject/README.md

 - 📊 **Visuals**:
   - Confusion matrices are saved automatically as `.png` files.
-  - A bar chart for cross-domain accuracy and F1-scores can be created via LaTeX or Python.
+  - A bar chart for cross-domain accuracy and F1-scores can be viewd in the LaTeX file.

 ---